shepai/OpenEduBot/Instructions and code/WheelBot/README.md

 Attach the battery connector into the Power BLK+RED connections on the main controller.

 #### Step 3.3 Sensor Wiring
-If using sensors, wire them up to the servos pins on the main controller, a single wire from the sensors should be connected to the L-shaped GPUIO pins that were soldered on the underside fo the controller.
+If using sensors, wire them up to the servos pins on the main controller, a single wire from the sensors should be connected to the L-shaped GPUIO pins that were soldered on the underside for the controller.

 ### Step 4 - 3rd Layer
 Mount the battery holder using a 2 double ended threaded pieces and 4 screws.
 Then mount the 3rd layer to the 4, 2nd layer standoffs.
-Then attach the battery connector to th eholder.
+Then attach the battery connector to the holder.

 ## Programming